Tesfaye Tadesse Gebresilasie: Bishop

-On 6 November 2024, Pope Francis appointed Reverend Tesfaye Tadesse Gebresilasie as Auxiliary Bishop of the Roman Catholic Archdiocese of Addis Ababa, Ethiopia.
+On 6 November 2024, Pope Francis appointed Reverend Tesfaye Tadesse Gebresilasie as Auxiliary Bishop of the Ethiopian Catholic Archeparchy of Addis Abeba, Ethiopia, and a Titular Bishop of Cleopatris.
 He was consecrated and installed there on 2 February 2025 at the Nativity of the Blessed Virgin Mary, in Addis Ababa.
 The Principal Consecrator was Cardinal Berhaneyesus Demerew Souraphiel, Archbishop of Addis Ababa assisted by Archbishop Menghesteab Tesfamariam, Archbishop of Asmara (Eritrean), and Bishop Abraham Desta, Titular Bishop of Horrea Aninici.
 He was contemporaneously consecrated as Titular Bishop of Cleopatris.

+On 12 June 2026, Pope Leo XIV accepted the resignation from the pastoral care of the Metropolitan Archeparchy of Addis Ababa, presented by Cardinal Berhaneyesus Demerew Souraphiel, C.M.
+Concurrently, he appointed Gebresilasie, who has been serving as the auxiliary bishop of the same see, as the new Metropolitan Archbishop of Addis Ababa and head of the Ethiopian Catholic Church.